ryancahildebrandt/particles/report_text.md

 ### は & が
 ##### Common Heuristics
-+ One common way to differentiate は and が is that は marks the *topic* of a sentence, where が marks the gramatical *subject* in a sentence.
++ One common way to differentiate は and が is that は marks the *topic* of a sentence, where が marks the grammatical *subject* in a sentence.
 + In this sense, は can lend more emphasis to the subject it marks as compared to が
 + が tends to be used more in noun and subordinate clauses, and if は is used in these contexts, it tends to be for emphasis

 ##### Insights
 + **Token**
-    * は and が are used in much the same contexts, with the main area of divergence occuring in the detailed part of speech
+    * は and が are used in much the same contexts, with the main area of divergence occurring in the detailed part of speech
     * は functions exclusively as a linking particle, while が functions mostly as a case marking particle
 + **Syntactic Head**
     * Whereas が occurs largely with subjects of sentences, は is more evenly split between subjects and indirect objects